giwdulttam/giwdulttamblog.github.io/_posts/2023-09-28-Cumulants-as-Functionals.md

 Having previously introduced cumulants as well as free and monotone cumulants, this post will provide another more general way of viewing cumulants.
-Mainly, as recognizing finite linear combinations of cumuants as continuous $\mathbb{R}$-valued, and convolution-additive functionals of probability measures.
+Mainly, as recognizing them as finite linear combinations of cumuants as continuous $\mathbb{R}$-valued, and convolution-additive functionals of probability measures.

 Let $X$ be a set with a $\sigma-$algebra $\mathcal{A}$ and let $Prob(X)$ denote the set of all probability measures on $\mathcal{A}$, that is the set of all functions $\mu : \mathcal{A} \rightarrow \mathbb{R}$ such that $\mu(X) = 1$.
 Also define: